 “Playing the bass requires both wrist flexion and elbow flexion,” explains Dr. Andrea Bauer, a pediatric orthopedic surgeon in the Performing Artist Athlete Program at Boston Children’s.
 “Holding this position for long hours can strain the nerve.
 Eventually, players’ fingers may feel numb, they may lose hand strength and their forearms become painful.”

 For Bruno, the most serious symptom was pain.
-Throughout his first three semesters at Berklee, he worked with Dr. Gianmichel Corrado of the Sports Medicine Division.
+Throughout his first three semesters at Berklee, he worked with doctors in the Sports Medicine Division.
 But his tireless practice, combined with a love of rock climbing and weight lifting, continued to irritate his ulnar nerve.
 “By the winter of 2016, I couldn’t play my bass for more than 10 minutes at a time without incredible pain.”
 Bruno was 24 and even using a fork and knife started to cause him pain.

-When the pain in Bruno’s wrist did not ease up, Dr. Corrado recommended that he see Dr. Bauer to discuss surgery.
+When the pain in Bruno’s wrist did not ease up, he met with Dr. Bauer to discuss surgery.
 By this time, Bruno’s options were clear.
 “It wasn’t like surgery was a decision,” he says.
 “I had to do it.
 As a musician, not having use of my arms was not a reality I was willing to face.”